 Solo might be the operative word for the film as well.
 It revolves around Éva, who is sick of everything, quite literally.
 In the director’s words, “Éva is allergic to all kinds of chemical substances, air pollution, radio waves and electronic fields.
 She needs to live in total isolation and can have no contact with her environment.
 The slightest mistake may cause her death.
-Her only relations are with her brother and the doctors continuously experimenting on her.
+Her only relations are with her brother and the doctors, continuously experimenting on her.
 One day a psychiatrist comes to investigate if her illness is real or exists only in Éva’s mind.”
 We first see her at the clinic performing tests to react to words projected in front of her.

 She is later being driven home by her brother Guyri, in one of many splendid shots in the film. Éva, in a protective suit, sitting in the back seat while we see nature reflected on the car.
 A perfect illustration of her situation.
-Her access to nature and life is always blocked by a protection device of some kind.
+Her access to nature and life is permanently blocked by a protection device of some kind.
 She has been living like this for years.
 The only time she goes out is to have tests done to her at the clinic.
 Then one day, a psychiatrist, András, enters her life.
 He is hired by a corporation to prove that Éva’s condition was not caused by them.
 This plot device will partly occupy the first hour of the film.

-However, just like the theft that seems to propel the narrative and bring the protagonists together in Enyedi’s film, the court case is mostly a MacGuffin.
+However, just like the theft that seems to propel the narrative and bring the protagonists together in Enyedi’s film, the court case is primarily a MacGuffin.
 As Sándor Baski points out, this is not a film about allergies, viruses, or pollution, but about how we can connect with each other and the outside world, both physically and spiritually.
 This part of the film culminates in a court scene.
 Afterwards, the company representative approaches András and makes clear to him that they won’t meet again.
 That is also the point where the film sheds this narrative crutch and solely focuses on the complex and literally cosmic subject matter at hand.
 Even though the case is over, András offers therapy for Éva,

 Her meetings with András have already been therapeutic for Éva.
-Her isolation has been so tremendous that she says that she longed for the humiliating tests at the clinic since someone actually touched her skin.
+Her isolation has been so tremendous that she says she longed for the humiliating tests at the clinic since someone actually touched her skin.
 András seems very impressed with her as a person, even saying he never met anyone like her.
 Where will this lead?
 In a lesser director’s hands, this could easily have slipped into rom-com territory.
 However, András is not the Adam that will be with her in the garden of Eden.
 Instead, the themes of the film will prove even more profound.
 There is a cosmic scale to this seemingly intimate film.

 Éva is a woman of untapped potential.
 She seems very intelligent, being highly adept at solving puzzles and playing Memory.
 She is also working on a wire sculpture throughout the film.
 One scene that refers to Stalker (1979) might suggest that she could even have supernatural powers.
 She used to be a teacher and misses the children immensely.
 She asks to meet András’ daughter Liza, but he refuses, saying it would be dangerous.
 He is protective of her as a doctor over his patient.
 Music, played by her neighbour, seems to have healing powers.
 It turns out that it is András who brings records to him to play for her.
 The neighbour comments that “he really likes his music”.

 This might be an in-joke, referring to Daan Stuyven’s own music.1 He was cast since the film is a Belgian Co-production.
 Especially considering that Éva will later dance to the Daan song Swedish Designer Drugs.
 In a later scene where he takes her to a Schubert concert, her feelings overwhelm her.
 If it is because of the music, the spectacular hall, or the sensation of being surrounded by so many people or all of the above, is left unclear.
 The pandemic has in some ways made the film even more topical (people getting side effects from vaccine placebos, during trials, for instance).
-More profoundly with the physical isolation that many people had to endure, and its devastating effects.
+More profoundly, with the physical isolation that many people had to endure and its devastating impact.

 2021 – A Sky Odyssey

 It’s a challenging role for Lana Baric, verging on the impossible.
 To quote Max von Sydow in A Passion (En Passion 1969), she has to express the lack of expression.
 It’s a riveting performance that commands constant attention.
 Not that there is a lack of other things to admire in the film. Ágnes Kocsis proves, once again, that she is one of cinema’s most supreme formalists working today.
-Apart from the Stalker reference, I would say that this is Kocsis’ most Kubrickian work.
+Apart from the Stalker reference, this is Kocsis’ most Kubrickian work.
 Not merely because Éva wears gear that looks like it could be utilized in space, but for the clockwork precision of how the pieces fit into the impressive puzzle.
 How does the picture perform on an emotional scale?